Describe your path to becoming a designer/writer/editor and all the other things you do.

 Eventually, I realized that if I liked design, print probably wasn’t the future.
 I needed to figure out this whole web thing.
 I took a Dreamweaver class, but it didn’t quite make sense for me—it wasn’t print design, but then it wasn’t anything else I could wrap my head around, either.
 Then, someone gave me a copy of Zeldman’s book, Designing with Web Standards, and everything clicked.
 I started teaching myself HTML and CSS and eventually took over the web department at Norton, where I ran a redesign project before moving on.

-[Ryan] How did you get connected with Zeldman and those guys at A List Apart?
+How did you get connected with Zeldman and crew at A List Apart?

 I hired Happy Cog for a project at Norton.
 So I met Zeldman, Jason, Erin Kissane, and Liz Danzico, and we all worked on it together.
 It was a really good collaboration and we became friends.
 I tried to be a good client.